The Mirror Awards, 2026

 Merida plans to relocate to Los Angeles with his wife and youngest son.
 The Maynard Institute sends it’s most heartfelt congratulations to Kevin and family!

-EMERYVILLE, CALIFORNIA (April 8, 2021) —The Robert C. Maynard Institute for Journalism Education [MIJE], a national nonprofit dedicated to making newsrooms look like America and to bring about equity and belonging in media, today announced the 44 fellows selected for Maynard 200, the third cohort of its flagship fellowship.
+EMERYVILLE, CALIFORNIA (April 8, 2021) —The Robert C. Maynard Institute for Journalism Education [MIJE], a national nonprofit dedicated to making newsrooms look like America and to bring about equity and belonging in media, today welcomes the 44 fellows selected for Maynard 200, the third cohort of its flagship fellowship.

 The diverse group of media professionals was selected from a competitive pool of more than 140 applicants.
 The fellows represent a mix of mainstream, ethnic, local community and niche media, and their entrepreneurial ventures.
 The Maynard 200 fellowship will provide cutting-edge training and year-long mentorship from top experts.